 The Cycle

-Learning operates as a feedback loop: Ignorance → Expansion → Compression → New Ignorance → Repeat
+Ignorance → Expansion → Compression → New Ignorance → Repeat.

-This reveals compression failures immediately.
-If your explanation becomes verbose, the pattern isn’t clear yet.
-If you reach for jargon, you’re avoiding precision rather than achieving it.
-Skipping steps as “obvious” signals the curse of knowledge.
-But when you can explain briefly while maintaining precision, that’s when compression has actually occurred.
+Compression happens when you try to teach what you’ve learned.
+Teaching forces externalization; you have to convert internal, half-formed understanding into something another person can follow.
+When your explanation turns verbose, the pattern isn’t clear yet.
+When you reach for jargon, you’re avoiding precision rather than achieving it.
+But when you can explain something briefly while maintaining accuracy, that’s when you actually understand it.

-Teaching reveals what you couldn’t explain, questions you couldn’t answer, and edge cases you hadn’t considered.
-This new ignorance is more specific than your starting ignorance because it’s informed by the expansion and compression you just completed.
+Teaching reveals new ignorance, like questions you couldn’t answer, edge cases you hadn’t considered, and connections you hadn’t made.
+This new ignorance is more specific than where you started because it’s informed by the depth you just explored.
+It becomes the next cycle’s starting point, and each iteration produces tighter understanding and more targeted questions.

 Why This Accelerates Learning